ugol/gaming-awards/README.md

 ksql>
 ```

-YOu are now connected to the ksqlDB CLI (Command Line Interface).
+You are now connected to the ksqlDB CLI (Command Line Interface).
 This way of interacting with ksqlDB is the so called interactive mode.
 In production systems, you may want to use the headless mode, which is another [deployment mode](https://docs.confluent.io/current/ksql/docs/concepts/ksql-architecture.html#ksql-deployment-modes
 ) and it's more suited to production environments.

-Note: Ksql is just the "old" name, but eventually all he Ksql labels will be renamed as ksqlDB, which is the new kid on the block: in this demo we will use the new name, but they are the same.
+Note: Ksql is just the "old" name, but eventually all the Ksql labels will be renamed as ksqlDB, which is the new kid on the block: in this demo we will use the new name, but they are the same.

 From the ksqlDB command line, you can easily look at the topics and the streams that with the ```show``` command.